Simple Rhubarb Compote

 Instructions

-- Remove from heat, stir in vanilla bean paste (or extract), and allow to cool to room temperature.
-Refrigerate and use as desired.
+- Remove from heat, stir in the vanilla extract, cover with a lid (this will help make the pan significantly easier to clean), and allow to cool to room temperature.

 Great easy recipe with a very balanced flavour